Johnny Dundee

 Johnny "The Scotch Wop" Dundee (November 19, 1893 - April 22, 1965) was an American featherweight and the first world junior lightweight champion boxer who fought from 1910 until 1932.
 He was inducted into the Ring Magazine Hall of Fame in 1957 and the International Boxing Hall of Fame class of 1991.

 Early life

-Giuseppe Curreri was born in Sciacca, Agricento, Sicily, Italy to Calogero Curreri (1857 - 1937) and Ignazia Segreto (1859 - 1921).
+Giuseppe Curreri was born in Sciacca, Agrigento, Sicily, Italy to Calogero Curreri (1857 - 1937) and Ignazia Segreto (1859 - 1921).
 His father was a fisherman.
 His parents immigrated to the United States in 1909.
 He was raised on Manhattan's West Side where his father owned a fish shop on 41st Street and 9th Avenue.

 Professional career

 Name

 Curreri was given his ring name in 1910 by his former manager, Scotty Montieth, of Dundee, Scotland.

 Scotty saw me scrapping in front of my old man's fish place.
 He convinced me I could make a living fighting and gave me my name – 'Scotch' – to go with his.

 Curreri retained the name for 22 years, even when he fought under new manager, Jimmy Johnston.

 Sports writer, and cartoonist, Hype Igoe, also bestowed the lasting moniker, "The Little Bar of Iron," on Curreri, in homage to his durability.